 CS/CS/HB 261 passed in its last committee of reference House Infrastructure Strategies Committee on April 10th.
 CS/CS/CS/HB 261 passed 21-0.
-The bill is now ready to be heard on the House floor.
-Many groups are opposed to the anchoring language now in the bill.
-The Senate bill is very different from the House version, and it remains to be seen if they will become identical in the next three weeks.
+The bill is scheduled to be heard on the House floor.
+CS/CS/CSHB 261 is scheduled on the House Special Order Calendar April 25th.
+The Senate bill is very different from the House version.

 The Senate Bill passed the Senate Environmental and Natural Resources Committee meeting on March 14th without any amendments.
 The bill currently does not contain the boating safety language.
 The Senate Bill was heard in the second committee of reference, Senate Commerce Committee on March 27th and passed unanimously with an amendment.
 The bill is now Committee Substitute for Senate Bill 728 and has one more committee stop before it is ready for the floor.
-As of the writing of this report, CS/SB 728 is not scheduled to be heard in the Senate Rules Committee during the seventh week.
-The next Senate Rules Committee is scheduled for April 24th.
+As of the writing of this report, CS/SB 728 is not scheduled to be heard in the Senate Rules Committee during the eighth week.
+The Senate Rules Committee does not have any other Senate Rules Committees scheduled.
 The Senate bill does not contain boating safety language or anchoring language.